 Photograph: Deepika Bhardwaj

 Riddhi holds an M.A in Gender Studies from Ambedkar University Delhi where their thesis explored embodiment, hybridity and psychiatric disability in women and queer persons who experienced a female-perceived childhood.
-They have worked with a number of nonprofits on gender, sexual violence and impunity, education and inclusion including stints with Zubaan, Vidhi Legal, Pratham Books, and Teach for India.
+She has worked with a number of nonprofits on gender, sexual violence and impunity, education and inclusion including stints with Zubaan, Vidhi Legal, Pratham Books, and Teach for India.

-In her previous life, Riddhi was a molecular biologist, prior to moving to India in 2014.
-They hold a BSc. in Biology from the University of Waterloo and their last research stint was at the Karp Lab at Harvard-MIT's HST center, developing mesenchymal stem cell therapies for acute lung injury.
+In their previous life, Riddhi was a molecular biologist, prior to moving to India in 2014.
+She holds a BSc. in Biology from the University of Waterloo and her last research stint was at the Karp Lab at Harvard-MIT's HST center, developing mesenchymal stem cell therapies for acute lung injury.

-Riddhi won the 2020 TFA Award for Creative Writing for their poetry.
-Her work has appeared or is forthcoming in Foreign Policy Magazine, The Fuller Project, Catapult, Himal Southasian, Article 14, Bright Wall/Dark Room, Helter Skelter, Harper Collins Anthology of Queer Poetry South Asia, Rattle Magazine, Glass Journal, Skin Stories, The Wire, Scroll, Business Standard, and elsewhere.
+Riddhi won the 2020 TFA Award for Creative Writing for their poetry and was nominated for the 2021 Commonwealth Writers Prize for fiction.
+Their work has appeared or is forthcoming in The Baffler, Foreign Policy Magazine, The Fuller Project, Catapult, Himal Southasian, Article 14, Bright Wall/Dark Room, Helter Skelter, Harper Collins Anthology of Queer Poetry South Asia, Rattle Magazine, Glass Journal, Skin Stories, The Wire, Scroll, Business Standard, and elsewhere.
 She tweets and 'grams @gaachburi.

 They are working on their first book of climate fiction with speculative and queer elements.